 The three artworks on this page feature photographs of people (taken from an elevated point of view) that have been digitally manipulated to create patterns.

-One you get closer, you realize each pattern is a mosaics of thousands of photos of people!
+Seen from a distance, the works in Zhang Bojun’s (张博钧) We series are attractive plaid pointillist patterns, but once you get closer, you realize each the pattern is a mosaic of thousands of photos of people!

-In the We series (now showing at the OFOTO gallery in Shanghai’s M50 art complex), the people are photographed from the same bird’s eye angle, categorized according to color and painstakingly photoshopped into the frame to form lovely patterns.
+In the We series (now showing at the OFOTO gallery in Shanghai’s M50 art complex), the people in the image have been photographed from the same bird’s eye angle, categorized according to color and then painstakingly photoshopped into the frame to form lovely patterns.
 If you look closely enough the people retain their individuality—individual faces can be recognized.
 Over there a hand holds up a water bottle, and there—a man pulls a large pink suitcase behind him.
 A few stripes of people above him, a man sporting a wild attempt at a comb-over and with a cigarette dangling from his lips strides purposefully through the red-clad crowd.
-Each person is at once part of the whole pattern (put there though a combination of chance and design) and an individual, one with private motives and private thoughts.
+Each person is at once part of the whole pattern (put there though a combination of chance and design) and an individual.

 Most of the people photographed were just going about their daily routines.
 Life can be awfully repetitive, and this aspect of life is reflected in the process of creating the artwork.
 The original photos were taken over a period of seven years, and the image of each person was isolated, catalogued and then inserted almost seamlessly into a pattern.